fabeulous/ari-conversion/README.md

     stack exec ari-syntax-checker -- FILE

-where FORMAT can be "COPS" or "ARI".
+where FORMAT can be "COPS", "ARI" or CPF3 (latter only supported as target).